COMPARISON

 If you have outgrown football-data.org, TheStatsAPI is designed to be the next step.
 Here is what changes.

-TheStatsAPI covers 1,196 competitions across the globe.
-Every top-flight league, most second divisions, continental cups, youth tournaments, and women's competitions.
-You do not need to upgrade plans to unlock more leagues.
+TheStatsAPI ships with 80 competitions covering every major league and cup, and you can request access to the full catalog of up to 1,196 competitions across the globe - top-flight leagues, second divisions, continental cups, youth tournaments, and women's competitions.
+You do not need to upgrade plans to unlock them; expanded coverage is included via request.

 84,000+ players with full season stats